motional/motional-prediction-devkit/README.md

 ### Submission Format
 *Tentative*

 We will require participants to submit their code (docker) to the challenge.
 The submission should include their trained model with the commond to run test.
-We will require the participants to generate files with prediction results.
+We will require the participants to generate files with prediction results through the code execution.
 We will use the content in thoes files to compute the testing metric.

 **Tentative** result file format is below:
  - One result file per sample (*not per batch*)